Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Reward Guidance for Discrete Diffusion LLMs

 Recall that we want to change the above generation process so that it is more likely to generate high reward strings as measured by a downstream reward model $R$.
 Typically, $R$ is itself a language model fine-tuned to output scalar scores \citep{skywork, armorm, rlhf_openai}.
-We will assume that the vocabulary of the reward model consists of the same $K$ ``actual" tokens as that of the diffusion model vocabulary $\mathcal{V}$.
-Naively, the input to $R$ is a string of discrete tokens.
-However, note that during inference in $R$, these are immediately converted into a sequence of embedding vectors by looking up each token in the input embedding table $\mE^R$ of the model $R$.
+For now, let us assume that the vocabulary of the reward model consists of the same $K$ ``actual'' tokens as that of the diffusion model vocabulary $\mathcal{V}$ (we relax this later).
+Naively, the input to $R$ is a string of $L$ discrete tokens $x = (x^1,\ldots, x^l, \ldots, x^L)$.
+Note that during inference in $R$, every token $x^l$ is immediately converted into an embedding vector $\mE^R[x^l]$ i.e. by looking up each token in the input embedding table $\mE^R$ of the model $R$.

 In this work we will find it useful to treat $R$ more generally as a scalar function of $L$ input {\em embedding vectors} $\ve^1,\ldots,\ve^L$, each of which {\em may or may not} be members of the input embedding table $\mE^R$.
 We denote this (more general) function as $R(\ve)$ where $\ve = (\ve^1,\ldots,\ve^L)$.
-We assume that $R(\ve)$ is a differentiable function of the vectors $\ve$; this is the case for transformer-based reward models, like the Skywork-Reward \citep{skywork} reward models we consider, which are derived from the Qwen3~\citep{qwen3} language model family.
+We assume that $R(\ve)$ is a differentiable function of the vectors $\ve$.

-EntRGi explores the following question: {\em How can we leverage reward gradients to iteratively guide a discrete diffusion LLM generation toward higher-reward token sequences?}